 The source code of the engine generated by SECG can be exported to file in Java or other languages.
 The source code file can then be edited, which allows for better control over the simulation.
-Also the simulation source code can be controlled and executed in other program, which is useful for performing parameter optimization, or generating some advanced statistics from the engine run.
+Also the simulation source code can be integrated or executed in another program, which is useful for performing parameter optimization, or generating some advanced statistics from the engine run.